Code elements of the training program

 3. The code also includes a progress bar (see pbar.update(1)).

 4. Evaluate the model result.
-Evaluation accuracy has to be greater than what’s defined in command-line args.
+Evaluation accuracy has to be greater than what’s defined in command-line args or an error results.

 5. At the end, train() saves the checkpoint for the number of steps that the user asked for.
-Checkpoints are SambaTensors converted to torch tensors along with the model’s state dictionary.
+Checkpoints are SambaTensors converted to numeric data corresponding to torch tensors along with the model’s state dictionary.
 You call the PyTorch save() function to create a checkpoint explicitly.

 Train function